-Many social network providers such as Facebook, MySpace, or LinkedIn offer the feature that a user can search for his friends by providing a list of e-mail addresses.
+Many social network providers such as Facebook, MySpace, XING, or LinkedIn offer a feature that allows a user to search for her friends by providing a list of e-mail addresses.
 In return, she receives a list of accounts that are registered with these e-mail addresses.
-From a user's point of view, this feature is valuable: a user can simply upload her address book, and the social network then tells her which of her friends are already registered on the site.
+From a user's point of view, this feature is valuable: A user can simply upload her address book, and the social network tells her which of her friends are already registered on the site.
 The feature enables a user to quickly identify other users she knows, and with which she might be interested in establishing a connection.

-While the e-mail search functionality commonly available in social networks is convenient, and often very helpful, a closer examination reveals that it also has some security-relevant drawbacks.
-We show that an attacker can misuse this feature by repeatedly querying a large number of e-mail addresses using the search interface as some kind of black box to validate users on the social network.
+While the e-mail search functionality commonly available in social networks is convenient, a closer examination reveals that it also has some security-relevant drawbacks.
+We show that an attacker can misuse this feature by repeatedly querying a large number of e-mail addresses using the search interface as an oracle to validate users on the social network.
 This information can then be abused in many ways, for example:

-- A spammer can validate his list of e-mail addresses (e.g., find out which addresses are most probably real and active) by querying a social network, and only sending spam e-mails to those users [6]. - The previous attack can be combined with social phishing, i.e., the spammer crawls the profile of a user and uses this information to send targeted phishing e-mails (if the user has a public profile) [18]. - An attacker can generate new e-mail addresses based on profile information, and brute-force the social networking sites to validate them.
-For example, she could generate a large list of (first name, last name) combinations and append common suffixes such as "@gmail.com" or "@yahoo.com" to fuzz for valid e-mail accounts (see Section 3.3 for details).
+- A spammer can automatically validate his list of e-mail addresses (e.g., find out which addresses are most probably real and active) by querying a social network, and only send spam e-mails to those users [7]. - The previous attack can be combined with social phishing, i.e., the spammer crawls the profile of a user and uses this information to send targeted phishing e-mails (if the user has a public profile and a public friend list) [4]. - An attacker can generate detailed profiles of the employees of a company and use this information during the reconnaissance phase prior to the actual attack.

-Note that it has been recently reported that spammers have started to shift their attention to social networking sites in order to collect information about users that they can then use for targeted e-mails [29].
+Note that it has been recently reported that spammers have started to shift their attention to social networking sites to collect information about users that they can then use for targeted e-mails [8].
 The report states that spammers have been using bots to spy information from social networks that they can then use for launching attacks such as guessing passwords (i.e., using reminder hints such as "What is my favorite pet?").
 The prerequisite for these current attacks, however, is that a bot is installed on the victim's machine.
 In comparison, we describe the exploitation of a common weakness in a social network functionality that allows us to retrieve information about users even if they are not infected by a bot.

-In each of these cases, the attack is only feasible since the social network provider enables a largescale query of e-mail addresses.
-Before going into details on how this feature can be abused in practice, we provide an overview of the context of this type of attacks.
+In each of these cases, the attack is only feasible since the social network provider enables a large-scale query of e-mail addresses.
+Before going into details on how this feature can be abused in practice, we provide an overview of the context of this type of attacks and previous instances of similar problems.